KoenigsKind/ITB2/README.md

 **RGB-Image**
 The most basic image type, containing three channels for red, green and blue.

-**Grayscale-Image**
-Image containing only one channel for intensity.

 **HSI-Image**
 Image containing three channels for hue, saturation and intensity.
 The last channel is equivalent to a grayscale-image.

+**HSV-Image**
+Image containing three channels for hue, saturation and value.

+**Grayscale-Image**
+Image containing only one channel for intensity.

+**Binary-Image**
+Each pixel can only be 0 or 1.
+Similar to a grouped-image with two groups.

 **Grouped-Image**
-Extension of the HSI-Image, that let's you set the group for each pixel.
+Each pixel is assigned to one group.
 Pixel of the same group will be colored the same.

 **"Drawable"-Image**
 Wraps a BufferedImage and gives the option to draw on a Graphics object.